What Tech Stack Does Shopify Use?

 Shopify's Current Tech Stack

-Shopify's tech stack is a comprehensive and dynamic array of around 100 applications and technologies, defining what Shopify is built on.
+Shopify's tech stack is a comprehensive and dynamic array of around 100 applications and technologies.
 This includes key apps like Shopify POS and Shopify Ping, central to the Shopify infrastructure.
-The platform's technology stack not only facilitates a broad range of services but also supports high volume sales and scalability.

 • Core Technologies: At the heart of Shopify's tech stack are essential technologies like Ruby on Rails, which forms the backbone of the platform.
 This robust programming language is supported by other technologies like JavaScript and HTML5, ensuring a responsive and interactive user experience.